Renaissance Technologies LLC Takes Position in Oxford Industries, Inc. (NYSE:OXM)

-Renaissance Technologies LLC acquired a new stake in Oxford Industries, Inc. (NYSE:OXM) in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund acquired 7,521 shares of the textile maker’s stock, valued at approximately $743,000.
+Renaissance Technologies LLC bought a new stake in shares of Oxford Industries, Inc. (NYSE:OXM) during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund bought 7,521 shares of the textile maker’s stock, valued at approximately $743,000.

-Several other hedge funds and other institutional investors have also recently modified their holdings of OXM.
-Vanguard Group Inc. grew its stake in shares of Oxford Industries by 5.0% in the second quarter.
-Vanguard Group Inc. now owns 1,767,841 shares of the textile maker’s stock valued at $174,734,000 after buying an additional 84,821 shares in the last quarter.
-Hillsdale Investment Management Inc. acquired a new position in Oxford Industries during the 2nd quarter worth $5,368,000.
-Schroder Investment Management Group grew its stake in Oxford Industries by 16.3% during the 1st quarter.
-Schroder Investment Management Group now owns 358,294 shares of the textile maker’s stock worth $31,322,000 after purchasing an additional 50,306 shares in the last quarter.
-MESIROW FINANCIAL INVESTMENT MANAGEMENT Equity & Fixed Income grew its stake in Oxford Industries by 22.6% during the 2nd quarter.
-MESIROW FINANCIAL INVESTMENT MANAGEMENT Equity & Fixed Income now owns 98,913 shares of the textile maker’s stock worth $9,777,000 after purchasing an additional 18,255 shares in the last quarter.
-Finally, Trexquant Investment LP acquired a new position in Oxford Industries during the 2nd quarter worth $1,799,000.
-84.37% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors also recently added to or reduced their stakes in OXM.
+FMR LLC increased its position in shares of Oxford Industries by 5.4% during the 1st quarter.
+FMR LLC now owns 279,372 shares of the textile maker’s stock valued at $21,025,000 after purchasing an additional 14,361 shares during the last quarter.
+Ameriprise Financial Inc. increased its position in shares of Oxford Industries by 3.7% during the 1st quarter.
+Ameriprise Financial Inc. now owns 75,754 shares of the textile maker’s stock valued at $6,622,000 after purchasing an additional 2,696 shares during the last quarter.
+Captrust Financial Advisors increased its position in shares of Oxford Industries by 466.2% during the 1st quarter.
+Captrust Financial Advisors now owns 2,259 shares of the textile maker’s stock valued at $197,000 after purchasing an additional 1,860 shares during the last quarter.
+Cubist Systematic Strategies LLC bought a new position in shares of Oxford Industries during the 1st quarter valued at approximately $434,000.
+Finally, Maverick Capital Ltd. bought a new position in shares of Oxford Industries during the 1st quarter valued at approximately $73,000.
+84.37% of the stock is currently owned by hedge funds and other institutional investors.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, October 29th.
-Shareholders of record on Friday, October 15th were paid a dividend of $0.42 per share.
-This represents a $1.68 annualized dividend and a yield of 1.58%.
-The ex-dividend date of this dividend was Thursday, October 14th.
-Oxford Industries’s dividend payout ratio is presently 49.85%.
+The company also recently declared a quarterly dividend, which was paid on Friday, October 29th.
+Stockholders of record on Friday, October 15th were given a dividend of $0.42 per share.
+This represents a $1.68 dividend on an annualized basis and a dividend yield of 1.58%.
+The ex-dividend date was Thursday, October 14th.
+Oxford Industries’s payout ratio is 49.85%.

-Several research firms recently commented on OXM.
-Zacks Investment Research cut Oxford Industries from a “strong-buy” rating to a “hold” rating in a research note on Thursday, November 4th.
-Telsey Advisory Group lowered their target price on Oxford Industries from $120.00 to $115.00 and set a “market perform” rating for the company in a research note on Friday, September 3rd.
-Finally, TheStreet raised Oxford Industries from a “c” rating to a “b” rating in a report on Thursday, September 2nd.
-Four equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Oxford Industries presently has an average rating of “Hold” and a consensus target price of $116.33.
+Several equities analysts have commented on the company.
+Zacks Investment Research downgraded Oxford Industries from a “strong-buy” rating to a “hold” rating in a research report on Thursday, November 4th.
+TheStreet raised Oxford Industries from a “c” rating to a “b” rating in a research report on Thursday, September 2nd.
+Finally, Telsey Advisory Group cut their price objective on Oxford Industries from $120.00 to $115.00 and set a “market perform” rating on the stock in a research report on Friday, September 3rd.
+Four investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+Based on data from MarketBeat, Oxford Industries presently has an average rating of “Hold” and an average price target of $116.33.

 Oxford Industries, Inc engages in the design, sourcing, marketing, and distribution of apparel products.
 Its brands include Tommy Bahama, Lilly Pulitzer, Southern Tide, and licensed brands of tailored clothing and golf apparel.
 The company was founded by John Hicks Lanier and Sartain Lanier in 1942 and is headquartered in Atlanta, GA.